tytydraco/yessleep/out/Im_an_ER_nurse_and_after_last_night_I_have_proof_that_evil_exists_Part_2.md

 “That death wasn’t yours,” Agatha said.
 She picked the overcoat off the ground and read aloud.
 “It was Michael’s.”
 She turned the tag around for me to see: “Michael: 06/21/71”

 “What was that?
 What’s happening?”
 I was terrified and confused.

-“Thank God you got it off in time, otherwise it would’ve bound itself to you,” Agatha said.
+“Thank God you got it off in time, otherwise it would’ve bound itself to you.”

 A fierce burn ran across my chest.
 I lifted up my shirt and my skin was scraped raw in several places.